 Market overview for December 2020 - operator data

-The Gambling Commission has published further data for October showing how the renewed tightening of Covid-19 lockdown measures has impacted online and Licenced Betting Operator (LBO) gambling behaviour.
+The Gambling Commission has published further data for December 2020 showing how the continued tightening of Covid-19 measures, with the implementation of a pre-Christmas lockdown in England, has impacted online gambling behaviour.

 Online real event betting

-Slots GGY increased by 10% to £172.5m, climbing to a figure which is slightly above the Covid pandemic average.
-The number of bets also increased (8% to almost 5.1bn) along with the number of active accounts (up 8% to almost 2.8m), a figure which is the highest from within the Covid-19 pandemic period.
+Slots GGY increased by 13% to nearly £200m during December.
+The number of bets also increased (12% to almost 6bn) along with the number of active accounts (up 6% to almost 3m), both of which are the highest figures for slots from within the Covid-19 pandemic period.

 Safer gambling indicators

-The number of online slots sessions lasting longer than an hour increased by 12% (to 2.2m) in October from September, although this rise was at the same rate as the increase in overall sessions.
-The average session length remains steady at 21 minutes with around 8% of all sessions lasting in excess of 1 hour.
+The number of online slots sessions lasting longer than an hour increased by 11% (to 2.5m) between November and December; a rate of growth slightly slower than the increase in overall session numbers (13%).
+The average session length decreased slightly to 21.5 minutes, with once again around 8% of all sessions lasting in excess of 1 hour.

-Operator data indicates that during October, the proportion of those interactions that were direct contact from staff has fallen slightly but is still near to 4%.
+Operator data indicates that during December, the proportion of those interactions that were direct contact from staff has risen slightly to 4%.

 [i] This is the total number of times activity has taken place across all verticals; therefore, an active account may be counted more than once.